RezaMoammadi/Book-Data-Science/_book/EDA.md

 * **What** are the causes or reasons of losing customers?
 * **How** do we stop them from leaving the company?

 EDA will help us to answer these questions and provide insights to the company to take actions.
+In Chapter \@ref{chapter-knn} we will use the churn dataset to build a predictive model that can identify customers likely to churn.
+But before we build the model, we need to understand the data and identify patterns that may help predict customer behavior.
+This is where EDA comes in.

 ### Data Understanding